lvang5/Impact-Hub-MSP/README.md

 - Added Styling
 - Create more interactive graphs that syncs with live data
-- Fix bugs on Check-in feature
+- Fix bugs on Check-in feature, login feature, and admin
 - Sync data with mailing list

 ## Authors